 Best flows

-Best when the Hendricks graph is stable or easing down and the mainstem still shows defined seams and bank edges.
+Best when the Hendricks graph is stable or easing down and the main river still shows defined seams and bank edges.

 Skip muddy spikes, heavy snowmelt, or crowded stocking-day conditions that push you toward unclear access choices.